Housing advice

 The end of ‘no-reason’ evictions

-Your landlord will no longer be able to use a ‘no reason’ section 21 notice to evict you.
-Instead, your landlord will only be able to evict you if they have a legal reason called a ‘ground’, for example, if you are in rent arrears or are committing antisocial behaviour.
+Your landlord can no longer use a ‘no‑reason’ Section 21 notice to evict you.
+Instead, they can only evict you if they have a legal reason, known as a ground for example, rent arrears or antisocial behaviour.

-If your landlord gives you a valid eviction notice before the changes happen, your tenancy will not become assured straight away.
-Your landlord could still ask the court for a possession order to evict you, but the landlord will only have a limited time to do this.
-The eviction can be stopped if the notice you are given is deemed invalid.
+If your landlord gave you a valid eviction notice before the changes came into force, your tenancy will not become assured straight away.
+Your landlord may still ask the court for a possession order, but they will only have a limited time to do this.
+The eviction can be stopped if the notice is deemed invalid.

 Tell the court if the notice is not valid.
-You’ll have an assured tenancy and stronger rights if the court agrees.
+You will have an assured tenancy and stronger rights if the court agrees.

 Ending your tenancy

-If you want to end your tenancy, you’ll need to give a longer notice of two months instead of the current one month.
-That’s unless you and the landlord agree a shorter
+If you want to end your tenancy, you will now need to give two months’ notice instead of the previous one month, unless you and your landlord agree to a shorter period.

 Fairer Rent Increases

-Your landlord will only be able increase your rent by giving you a Section 13 rent increase notice can only do it once per year.
+Your landlord can only increase your rent by issuing a Section 13 rent increase notice, and they can only do this once per year.
+They must also give you two months’ notice instead of one.

-If you don’t think the new rent is in line with market rent levels in your area, you’ll have six months from the start of your tenancy to ask a tribunal to review it.
+If you believe the new rent is not in line with market levels in your area, you will have six months from the start of your tenancy to ask a tribunal to review it.

 An End to Discriminatory Practices